 Invest in a good headlamp.

 Running in the sun has its benefits, but also a plethora of dangers.
 Be sure to protect yourself if you’re going to be running on a trail that has the sun beating down on it.
 Protect your eyes from UV Rays with sunglasses; protect your skin with sunscreen.
+Also, wearing running arm sleeves is a good choice.
 If it’s really very sunny, you might want to think about wearing a hat too.
 Remember, your health is your wealth, so don’t neglect it.

 Optional Trail Running Gear